siddharthshenoy/face_detection_lock/README.md

 # face_detection_lock
 This project is a iot based project done on a raspberry pi

-The Language choosen for cooding is PYTHON3
+The Language chosen for coding is PYTHON3

 The iot modules that you will require will be